aniyant/TripFix-TheTripPlanner/README.md

 ## Acknowledgments

 - Inspired by the beauty of travel and exploration.
-- Special thanks to the supportive community at [Travelopia].
+- Special thanks to the supportive community at [TripFix].